Systolic volume of homology classes: Introduction

-We also prove the relative density of the systolic volume of essential manifolds of dimension $m$ (see Theorem \ref{th:densiterelative}). \\

-In section \ref{sec:finitude}, we will prove that the finiteness of systolic volume does not hold for dimension $m\geq 3$.
-In order to give this statement content, we introduce the following definition.
-A class $\a \in H_m(G,\Z)$ is said {\it reducible} if there exists a proper subgroup $H \subset G$ and a class $\b \in H_m(H, \Z)$ such that $i_{\ast}(\b) = \a$ where $i$ denotes the canonical inclusion.
-Otherwise the class will be said {\it irreducible}.
-Given a positive constant $T$ and a positive integer $m$, we denote by $\F(m,T)$ the set of finitely presentable groups $G$ such that there exists an irreducible class $\a \in H_m(G, \Z)$ with $\Sys(G,\a) \leq T$.
-We will prove the following result:
+Secondly, there is no finiteness result for systolic volume in dimension $m\geq 3$.
+In order to avoid irrelevant non-finiteness results, we introduce the following definition.
+A class $\a \in H_m(G,\Z)$ is said to be {\it reducible} if there exists a subgroup $H \varsubsetneq G$ and a class $\b \in H_m(H, \Z)$ such that $i_{\ast}(\b) = \a$ where $i$ denotes the canonical inclusion.
+Otherwise the class will be called {\it irreducible}.
+If the class is reducible then $\Sys(G,\a)\leq \Sys(H,\b)$ by definition.
+Now observe that it is trivial to form infinite sequences of classes with bounded systolic volume which reduce to the same class.
+Indeed consider $b \in H_m(H,\Z)$ a homology class of dimension $m\geq 2$.
+Then for any positive integer $n$